-This Garlic Hedgehog Sourdough Bread is the most fun you can have with a groups of friends and a loaf of bread.
-Guaranteed!
+This Garlic Hedgehog Sourdough Bread is the most fun you can have with a groups of friends and a loaf of bread!

 Before we dive into this recipe for garlic hedgehog sourdough bread, I have two points to mention.

 - Do not eat this if you are planning to go on a hot date (unless your hot date is also indulging).

 - Jonny (aka my most brutally honest critic ever) said ‘this is the best garlic bread I’ve ever eaten’…

 Can we all just let that sink in for a moment… He’s eaten a lot of garlic bread over the years.

 That is some hardcore praise my friends :)